Qumulo/docs/_includes/content-reuse/admin-guides/upgrading-qumulo-core/feature-log.md

 ## Qumulo Core 7.5.5.1
 {{page.varDownloadsRelnotes}}
+{% include important.html content="This release resolves an issue identified in Qumulo Core 7.5.4 where, under certain conditions, a node could become unavailable during an update." %}

 * Added the ability to specify a comma-separated list of bind URIs when configuring LDAP
 * Changed the error message when a user attempts to write to a read-only S3 bucket on a spoke portal
 * Resolved an issue with unexpected SAS controller behavior on hardware nodes